 In bullet journaling, you are essentially combining all of your thoughts, finances, schedules, to-do lists, and miscellaneous life notes into a single journal.
 It is a way to organize all of those different things you try to keep up with on a daily basis.
 Not only is bullet journaling fun it can help you with reducing overall stress and anxiety.

-Choosing the Journal
+Choosing the Right Journal or Notebook

 To start your bullet journal, you first need a journal to use.
 You can pick any type of journal, but choosing one that has enough pages for journaling tasks and a quality paper that doesn’t let ink bleed through is a good idea.